About Challenger Sports

 A landmark achievement.

-Camps have now grown to over 100,000 campers in the summer, plus running 8 tournaments in the Kansas City area.
-In addition, Challenger now works with hundreds of clubs across the country through its Academy and Tours programs.
+Camps have now grown to over 100,000 campers in the summer, plus we are running 8 tournaments in the Kansas City area.
+In addition, we now work with hundreds of clubs across the country through its Academy and Tours programs.

-Challenger's fulltime staff has by now grown to over 50, including adding newer members of today's management team, such as David Rush, Grant Hall, Alex Green, Daniel Miller, Alex Green and Ben Beer.
+Our fulltime staff has by now grown to over 50; adding members of today's management team, such as Grant Hall, Alex Green, Daniel Miller, Lauren Wymore and Ben Beer.

 Continuing the growth: The 2010s